-- Put your phone to use.
 Part of the reason you come along is to help teach your teen, right?
 If you have your phone handy, you can test their restraint by texting them every so often to see if they stay focused on the road.
 Use this as a teaching moment if they reach for their phone.
 Remind them how important it is to not use their phones even at stop signs and red lights.
 They should pull off the road and out of traffic if they need to use their phone.

-- Post a sign on the bumper.
 Bumper stickers and/or magnets that say “Caution: New Driver” or “Student Driver, please be patient” are available to purchase online and in some local stores.
 You can also make your own using some paper and a magic marker.
 This helps other drivers be aware that your teen is still learning, and they should be patient and give them a little extra space.

 Behind every great driver is a parent who put in the hours and sweat to teach them.
 Make sure you buy yourself a reward, even if it’s a pack of gold stickers.
 It’s a big accomplishment for your teenager to get their driver’s license, but it’s also a big step for you too.
 Driver’s education teachers rely on parents to reinforce what students learn in class.
 These parent survival tips will help you be prepared for some common situations parent-passengers experience.